albanpuech/risky-biscuits-project/README.md

-# Pints and Patterns: How Climate Shapes U.S. Beer Ratings
+# Cheers to Latitude: A Journey Through Climate and Beer preferences

 ![image](https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/baneer.png?raw=true)

 ## 🍻 Introduction
-Welcome to "Pints and Patterns: How Climate Shapes U.S. Beer Ratings"!

-Get ready for a tasty and refreshing adventure!
-In this project, we are going to pop the cap off the worlds of beers and climate!
-Who hasn't dreamed of a cold beer on a warm summer's evening?
-This question made us wonder: Maybe our beer tastes change with the climate we're in!
-We will take you on an exciting journey to explore how the sunny beaches, snowy mountains, and everything in between across the U.S. influence the way Americans rate their favorite beers!

-The questions we will be answering include:
-- Is there a correlation between climate and the overall beer reviews?
-- Does climate influence people's demand for taste, palate and aroma?
-- How does beer ratings change across seasons in the different climate areas?
+If you live in Switzerland and have ever gone to South America, you have probably noticed that people are more outgoing, warmer and approachable there.
+Well, that’s not just your perception : the climate you live in really does shape your personality.
+In fact, research shows that if you live in a warmer climate, you tend to have greater social tendencies, emotional stability, extroversion, and openness to new experiences ([Wei et al., 2017](https://www.nature.com/articles/s41562-017-0240-0)).

+There are probably more things that make us different and what about things that we have in common?
+For example, no matter where you are from, you probably drink beer : yes, the amber elixir that brings people together across continents.
+But, hang on, could there be a mysterious link between the climate that molds our personalities and the way we savor our beers?

-In order to answers these questions we need data !
+In order to answers this enigmatic questions we need data !
 Thankfully for us, people around the world have been rating beers for a long time on websites like Beer Advocate or Rate Beer.
 From these plateforms, we gathered 1.6M reviews from 22.8K american users evaluating 134 different beers [1].
 A complete review looks like this :

 <p align="center">